 With tough stains, such as red wine or coffee, it’s recommended to sand and re-oil boards.
 Luckily, unlike lacquered engineered wood, an oiled board can be replaced more easily.
 You can simply sand and re-oil the one offending board instead of the whole floor.
 As an extra tip, it’s suggested to apply a hard wax coating after installing an oiled engineered wood floor, to protect in advance against any mishaps.

 Good quality flooring can transform the look of any home, making your property instantly elegant and welcoming.
 But once your new flooring has been installed, it's time to think about maintenance and exactly how you're going to go about making sure your floor stays as good as it looks now for years to come.
-There are a range of things that can mark or mar your floor so knowing when you should repair or renew your engineered wood flooring can be a bigger question than it first appears.
+There is a range of things that can mark or mar your floor so knowing when you should repair or renew your engineered wood flooring can be a bigger question than it first appears.
 To help you on your way to making your final decision we've taken a look at the different things that can happen to your floors, and how to fix them.

 Can you get scratches out of engineered wood floors?

 Wear and tear occurs in every corner of the home, whether you have a particularly busy household or not.
 This means that walls, windows, doors and yes, floors, all experience their fair share of knocks over the years.
 With floors, the most common form of wear and tear comes in the form of fine scratches caused by small stones, heeled shoes and the claws of pets.